TadeskiOne/GameOfLife/README.md

 ### Notice: PHP 8.1 is a minimal required version for running the game

+Before running the game, you need install the dependencies

+    composer install

 For run the game specify in the terminal:

     ./play